Mountain West IRA - General

 Plans that we act as record keeper on where employers and employees can contribute include a SIMPLE Plan.

-For more information on the types of retirement plans for small businesses, please check the Retirement Plans section of this site.
+For more information on the types of retirement plans for small businesses, please check out our Retirement Plans section.

 UBIT comes in two forms.
 Unrelated Business Income Tax (UBIT) and Unrelated Debt Financed Income Tax (UDFI).

 UBIT applies to IRAs invested in entities that do not pay taxes (such as many LLCs) that are an operating entity of a business that produces in excess of $1,000 per year in income.